csulrong/csulrong.github.io/_posts/2017-03-09-jekyll-3-4-2-released.md

 excerpt_separator: <!-- more -->
 ---

-Another one-PR patch update, though without the same [lessons as for the previous release]({% link _posts/2017-03-02-jekyll-3-4-1-released.markdown %}).

 This release includes a beneficial change for a number of plugins:
 **static files now respect front matter defaults**.